 You have not held your licence for at least 12 months

-You have 8 or more penalty points on your licence from the last three years
+You have eight or more penalty points on your licence within the past three years

 You have pending prosecutions or police enquires